 You may also withdrawn Hong Kong dollars from ATMs.

-per capita in the world.
-If you enjoy exploring, you will find
+the world.
+If you enjoy exploring, you will find Hong Kong offers

-Hong Kong offers all kinds of cuisine (Chinese, Japanese, Thai,
+all kinds of cuisine (Chinese, Japanese, Thai, Vietnamese, American,

-Vietnamese, American, European, etc.) in all kinds of environments
+European, etc.) in all kinds of environments (from outdoor stalls

-(from outdoor stalls to elegant restaurants).
-However, the correlation
+to elegant restaurants).
+However, the correlation between the

 Walk (at Kowloon Tong MTR station).
 Lok Fu has a more local

 flavour while Festival

 Walk is more modern and more expensive.
 It is a 15-minute

 walk from the University to either of these shopping centres.